Arxari/Arxari/README.md

 A subtitle-like system for audio files which instead of displaying text shocks you.

 #### [TortureShock](https://github.com/Arxari/TortureShock)
-A CLI program to shock someone repeatedly at a select value, name is like that because, FBI, or something.
+A CLI utility to shock someone repeatedly at a select value, name is like that because, FBI, or something.

 ![image](https://github.com/user-attachments/assets/1f19edbf-a470-45ae-8de8-87a47ee38cb4)